 Adol and the five other Monstrum, are cursed with being unable to leave Balduq city, and are regularly summoned to the “Grimwald Nox”, an otherworldly plane where they are made to fight strange monsters.
 Now stuck in Balduq as a fugitive, Adol regroups with Dogi and goes into hiding in the city, fighting monsters, learning more about the other Monstrum and their true identities, and uncovering the secrets of the city and its prison.

 Ys IX takes place entirely in Balduq city and its outskirts, and as a result the city is far larger than those usually seen in Ys games, or Falcom games in general.
-Balduq city proper is a semi open world, with all outdoor locations inside being one single, massive map, and the draw distance is far enough for one to be able to see the entirety of the city if in the right location, though there are a few issues with finer details such as trees popping in and out in some cases.
+Balduq city proper is a semi open world, with almost all of the outdoor locations within the city’s walls being one single, massive map, and the draw distance is far enough for one to be able to see the entirety of the city if in the right location, though there are a few issues with finer details such as trees popping in and out in some cases.
 The areas outside the city on the other hand are separated into zones, the way areas were in Memories of Celceta and Ys VIII, but many of these are still significantly larger than they were in those games.

 It should be noted that the size of the city does not result in needless backtracking: Most of the city’s functions, such as purchasing items, are aggregated in the player’s hideout, and the quick travel function prevalent in contemporary Falcom games is of course present.

 When it comes to battles, Ys IX uses the same combat system as VIII: The player gets a party of three characters, controlling one while the other two can be set to either attack or defend, and able to switch to any of the three at any point.
 Up to four skills can be set for use in battle, and the flash guard and flash move systems where blocking or dodging just as an enemy attack would connect negates damage and buffs the player also return.